-The Group has issued Senior Notes and a Term Loan that are included within borrowings, and are initially recognised at fair value which equates to the proceeds received, net of direct transaction costs and any premium or discount.
+The Group has issued Senior Notes and two related party loans with its parent that are included within borrowings, and are initially recognised at fair value which equates to the proceeds received, net of direct transaction costs and any premium or discount.
 These instruments are subsequently measured at amortised cost.
 Finance charges, including amortisation of direct transaction costs and any premium or discount, are recognised in the income statement over the term of the borrowing at the effective interest rate method.